singuerinc/www/about.md

 <img src="/img/yo.png" alt="singuerinc" width="150" height="150"/>

 # I'm Nahuel Scotti.
-This is my personal website.
+This is my portfolio.

 I started my training early in the world of creativity, at age 20, combining Graphic Design studies with endless hours to an agency in Argentina, getting to know the hardest advertising.